1. THESE TERMS

 (i) all necessary co-operation in relation to these terms and the provision of the Services; and

-(ii) all necessary access to such information as may reasonably be required by us;
+(ii) all necessary access to such information, documentation, facilities, data and details as may reasonably be required by us;

 in order to provide the Services, including but not limited to Customer Data, security access information and configuration services;

-(b) comply with all applicable laws and regulations with respect to your activities under the Contract;
+(b) without affecting your other obligations in these terms, comply with all applicable laws and regulations with respect to your activities under the Contract;

 (c) carry out all your responsibilities set out in these terms in a timely and efficient manner.
 In the event of any delays in your provision of such assistance, we may adjust any agreed timetable or delivery schedule as reasonably necessary;